Deep learning: Commercial activity

 Facebook's AI lab performs tasks such as automatically tagging uploaded pictures with the names of the people in them.

 Google's DeepMind Technologies developed a system capable of learning how to play Atari video games using only pixels as data input.
 In 2015 they demonstrated their AlphaGo system, which learned the game of Go well enough to beat a professional Go player.
 Google Translate uses a neural network to translate between more than 100 languages.

 In 2017, Covariant.ai was launched, which focuses on integrating deep learning into factories.

 As of 2008, researchers at The University of Texas at Austin (UT) developed a machine learning framework called Training an Agent Manually via Evaluative Reinforcement, or TAMER, which proposed new methods for robots or computer programs to learn how to perform tasks by interacting with a human instructor.
 First developed as TAMER, a new algorithm called Deep TAMER was later introduced in 2018 during a collaboration between U.S. Army Research Laboratory (ARL) and UT researchers.
-Deep TAMER used deep learning to provide a robot the ability to learn new tasks through observation.
+Deep TAMER used deep learning to provide a robot with the ability to learn new tasks through observation.
 Using Deep TAMER, a robot learned a task with a human trainer, watching video streams or observing a human perform a task in-person.
-The robot later practiced the task with the help of some coaching from the trainer, who provided feedback such as “good job” and “bad job.”
+The robot later practiced the task with the help of some coaching from the trainer, who provided feedback such as "good job" and "bad job".